Splatattack07/Splatattack07/README.md

-### My name is Seth, I'm a student in Digital Game Development at SWCTA!
+### Hello, this is the account page for any projects made by Splat!

-- 🔭 I’m currently working on a Semester Game Project
+- 🔭 I’m currently working on a Game Project: "Crossy Invaders"
 - 🌱 I’m currently learning Unity
 - 🌲 I'm hoping to learn Virtual Reality Coding
 - 🤔 I’m looking for help with Animation/Modeling
+- 💭 I'm interested in VR, FPS, and Racing games!